marciogualtieri/Slightly/README.md

 ### <a name="on-the-design-choices"></a> ON THE DESIGN CHOICES

-The most important thing to mention is the use of the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) to implement the document processor.
+The most important thing to mention is the use of the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) to implement the document processor, which renders the template into the HTML output.

 I decided to call my command classes "transformations" instead of calling them "commands" though.

-Each of the transformations that need to be applied to the document template (such as evaluate and process a data-if element, expand a data-for element, render javascript expressions) is implemented as a command class.
+Each of the transformations that need to be applied to the document template (such as evaluate and process data-if elements, expand data-for elements, render javascript expressions) is implemented as a command class (an specialization of the ```Transformation``` abstract class.

 The ```DocumentProcessor``` simply initializes a list of these transformations (commands) on creation and apply every and each one of them to the document when ```DocumentProcessor.process()``` is called.

     DataInclusionTransformation
-     ->
+                =>
                    DataIfTransformation
-        ->
+                             =>
                                 DataForTransformation
-           ->
+                                          =>
                                              DataLocalVarTransformation
-              ->
+                                                       =>
                                                           RenderingTransformation

-Using this pattern creates a open-closed design.
-If a new transformation is required (such as adding support to template-element for instance), we only need to implement a new transformation class (e.g. ```TemplateElementTransformation```) and add an instance of this new class to the list of transformations of the ```DocumentProcessor```.
+Using this pattern creates a open-closed design: If a new transformation is required (such as adding support to template-element for instance), we only need to implement a new transformation class (e.g. ```TemplateElementTransformation```) and add an instance of this new class to the list of transformations of the ```DocumentProcessor```.

 The following frameworks used in this app are worth to mention:

-* [JSoup](http://jsoup.org/) for parsing HTML, which does character escaping by default.
-[The default escape mode is base](http://jsoup.org/apidocs/org/jsoup/nodes/Document.OutputSettings.html).
+* [JSoup](http://jsoup.org/) for parsing HTML, which does character escaping by default ([the default escape mode is base](http://jsoup.org/apidocs/org/jsoup/nodes/Document.OutputSettings.html)).

 * [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) for integration tests.